wendywarren/ac-type/_assignment2/index.md

 title: "Fiction Classic"
 assignment: "Assignment 2"
 sortorder: 2.0
 deck: "In this assignment, we'll design a mock-up for our client.
-It will show them our design for their fiction novel with all its typographic element
+It will show them our design for their fiction novel with all its typographic element."
 brightspace: "https://brightspace.algonquincollege.com/d2l/home"
 formsum: formative
 reference: "https://learning.oreilly.com/library/view/the-type-project/9780136816034/ch31.xhtml"